 Read the experiences of other users who have already upgraded and then decide if it is for you.

 Software updates are usually given a number, something like 1.1.1 this translates to Major.Minor.Revision.

 Revisions are usually bug fixes and minor improvements.

 Minor updates include improvements, security updates and new features.

 Major updates can be a total revision of the whole software and may require more memory or hard drive space.

 Revisions and Minor updates should be installed as they roll out, especially if they include security patches or updates.

 Everything!
-However, it will depend on what you use your computer for and your budget.
+It will depend on what you use your computer for and your budget.